bioalgorithm/CVD_prediction/README.md

 This project focuses on building a machine learning model to predict the risk of developing cardiovascular disease (CVD).
 The original dataset can be accessed from: https://www.kaggle.com/sulianova/cardiovascular-disease-dataset.
-In this project we deployed and tested 7 different machine learning models.
+In this project we trained and tested 7 different machine learning models.

 ------------------------------------------------- Extra Code -----------------------------------------------------------